-Created in 2013, the Carrefour alimentaire Centre-Sud brings together two complimentary organizations: Marché solidaire Frontenac and Rencontres-Cuisines.
-Together, these organizations strive to promote the food autonomy of the residents of the Centre-Sud neighbourhood, centering our work around shared values of social inclusion, well-being, popular education, healthy eating, and the power to act.
-With more than 500 active members, the Carrefour’s vision is to build a nourishing Centre-Sud neighbourhood where all community members have access to local, ecological food in solidarity with each other.
+Created in 2013, the Carrefour alimentaire Centre-Sud (CACS) brings together two complimentary and pre-existing legal entities: Marché Frontenac and Rencontres-Cuisines.
+In 2022, CACS changed names, becoming Carrefour Solidaire Community Food Centre (CFC).
+Second CFC in Quebec, Carrefour Solidaire CFC strives to promote the food autonomy of the residents of the Centre-Sud neighbourhood, centering our work around shared values of social inclusion, well-being, popular education, healthy eating, and the power to act.
+With more than 1300 active members, the Carrefour’s vision is to build a nourishing Centre-Sud neighbourhood where all community members have access to local, ecological food in solidarity with each other.

 Our Three Axes

-- Improving access to fresh and local food through a solidarity market and grocery store, collective kitchens, buying groups, etc.;
+- Improving access to fresh and local food;

 - Developing the skills and autonomy of community members both in the kitchen and in the garden; and

 - Mobilizing our community around social, environmental and political food issues.